-Start off by getting your bearings with a walking tour of Nice (we run a great one, by the way) and then either spend your time exploring the quintessentially French Old Town, wandering down the Promenade des Anglais and taking the small climb up Castle Hill to see the iconic view of the Nicoise coastline.
+Start off by getting your bearings with a walking tour of Nice (we run a great one, by the way) Followed by time spent exploring the quintessentially French Old Town and wandering down the Promenade des Anglais.
+Before taking the small climb up Castle Hill and enjoying the iconic view of the Nicoise coastline.

 You can cover almost all the main attractions in one day, but we’d recommend also spending one day on the beach.
 The promenade is lined with many great beach clubs, Le Galet being a favourite.
 Or, if you’re a fan or a rooftop, Le Meridien has a great one with views of the sea.